Portuguese Indoor Women's Athletics Championship

 The Portuguese Indoor Women's Championship in Athletics (Campeonto Nacional de Atletismo de Pista Coberta) is the top division of women's teams in Athletics in Portugal; it is a competition organised by the Federação Portuguesa de Atletismo.
-It started with few disciplines in the women's division, 200 metres, 800 metres, 3000 metres, 4 × 400 metres relay and 60 metres hurdles, plus other like Triple Jump, Shot put and 3000 metres Racewalking.
+It started with few disciplines in the women's division, 200 metres, 800 metres, 3000 metres, 4 × 400 metres relay and 60 metres hurdles, plus others like triple jump, shot put and 3000 metres Racewalking.
 A year later it had all of the indoor disciplines practised.
 The league consists of 8 teams that are selected after a playoff.
 The current champions are Sporting, from Lisbon.